scarydoors/currency-converter-react/README.md

   - extraReducer `floatratesApi.endpoints.getExchangeRatesByCode` is
-    used to get the newest `fromExchangeRates` in order to perform the calculation when the from field's currency changes.
+    used to get the newest `fromExchangeRates` in order to perform the calculation when the from field's currency changes which triggers the query to re-run.
+The caveat of relying on this action being handled is the fact that I cannot rely on caching because when a cached value is returned no promise is fired.
 - `floatratesApi` - The implementation is a lot simpler compared to the deprecated one.
 There are two endpoints defined.
   - `getExchangeRatesByCode` - Takes in the `currencyCode` as a